 Here are several methods to effectively retain call center staff and reduce call center turnover rates.

-1. Create a strong company culture
+1. Create a Strong Company Culture

-Your company culture sets the tone for how employees communicate within the organization, how often they receive
+Your company culture sets the tone for how employees communicate within the organization, how often they receive training and their work-life balance.

 Creating a well-defined culture can help you attract agents that are on board with your mindset and goals, thus reducing call center turnover rates.